trietvuive/TheTrueEmojifier-AHK/README.md

 # TheTrueEmojifier-AHK
+Tired of normal emojifier adding only 1 emoji after each sentence?
+Want to scare away friends and families with emoji after every single words?
- The one true emojifier using Autohotkey and Python's React API
+Look no further!
+This is the one true emojifier using Autohotkey and Python's React API